Stefan the First-Crowned: Early life

 Stefan Nemanjić was the second-eldest son of Grand Prince Stefan Nemanja and Anastasija.
 His older brother and heir apparent, Vukan, ruled over Zeta and the neighbouring provinces (the highest appanage) while his younger brother Rastko (later known as Saint Sava) ruled over Hum.

-The Byzantines attacked Serbia in 1191, raiding the banks of the South Morava.
-Grand Prince Nemanja had a tactical advantage, and began to raid the Byzantine armies.
-Isaac II Angelos summoned a peace treaty, and the marriage of Nemanja's second son Stefan to Eudokia Angelina, the niece of Isaac II, was confirmed.
-Stefan Nemanjić received the title of sebastokrator.

 Conflict over succession

 Throughout the 12th century, Serbs were at the center of war events between Byzantium and Hungary for dominance.
 In such circumstances, Serbs had no chance of gaining independence.
 Their only chance was to look for an ally on third side.

 In 1190, the German Emperor Friedrich Barbarossa drowned in the river Calycadnus.
 At the same time, Emperor Isaac II Angelos launched a punitive expedition against the Serbs, and Nemanja was defeated in the battle of South Morava.
-In fact, Constantinople did not want to subdue the Serbs, but to regain Niš and the main road to Belgrade, as well as to make allies of the rebellious Serbs.
-The peace treaty provided for Stefan Nemanjić, the middle son of the grand zoupan Stefan Nemanja, to marry a Byzantine princess, i.e. niece of the Byzantine emperor.
+Constantinople did not want to subdue the Serbs, but to regain Niš and the main road to Belgrade, as well as to make allies of the rebellious Serbs.
+Isaac II Angelos summoned a peace treaty.
+After the marriage of Nemanja's second son Stefan to Eudokia Angelina, the niece of Isaac II, was confirmed, Stefan Nemanjić received the title of sebastokrator.

-The concluded peace envisages that the grand zoupan Nemanja will be succeeded by his middle son Stefan, who received the Byzantine title of sebastokrator and the Byzantine princess Eudokia for a wife, and not the firstborn Vukan.

 In 1196, at the state assembly near Church of Saints Peter and Paul, Stefan Nemanja abdicated the throne in favor of his middle son Stefan, who became the grand zoupan of Serbia.
 He left his eldest son Vukan in charge of Zeta, Travunija, Hvosno and Toplica.
 Nemanja became a monk in his old age and was given the name Simeon.
 Shortly afterwards, he went to Byzantium, to Mount Athos, where his youngest son Sava had been a monk for some time.
 They received permission from the Byzantine emperor to rebuild the abandoned Hilandar monastery.

 Stefan Nemanjić as monk Simon.
 Painted in the endowment of his son Uroš I in Sopoćani c.
 1260.